ExpediaGroup/service-client/README.md

 Plugins are registered with `ServiceClient.mergeConfig({plugins: []})` or `ServiceClient.use([])` and affect all Service-Client instances created thereafter.

 ### Overview
-A plugin exports a function which, when executed, returns an object containing a set of hook functions to be ran during a request's lifecycle.
+A plugin exports a function which, when executed, returns an object containing a set of hook functions to be run during a request's lifecycle.
 See all available hooks [below](#available-plugins).

 Example:
 ```js